Rebranding companies – we are the experts

 Even the mark itself must be designed from the perspective of the prospect.
 Note that the green plane is curling up to reveal a new beginning.
 Thus, even the mark represents a change from the status quo.

 Not all rebranding companies are the same.
 Not all are equal.
-If you are considering rebranding and are compiling a list of rebranding companies, Stealing Share belongs in that list.
+If you are considering rebranding and are compiling a list of rebranding companies, Stealing Share belongs on that list.

-We promise you a different opinion and rebranding that moves the preference needle as well as demonstrating a change and an update.
+We promise you a different opinion with rebranding that moves the preference needle as well as demonstrating a change persuasive enough to steal share.